 Federal Funds Orders and State Funds Legislation: Various federal executive orders, and Iowa Code Chapter 27A (collectively "ICE Enforcement Initiatives"), impose requirements intended to ensure compliance with the federal immigration detainment processes.
 The ICE Enforcement Initiatives impose various penalties for non-compliance, including the loss of state and/or federal funding under certain circumstances.
 The loss of state and/or federal funds in any significant amount would negatively impact the City's overall financial position and could affect its rating.
-The Bonds are secured by an unlimited ad valorem property tax as described more fully in the "PAYMENT OF AND SECURITY FOR THE BONDS" herein.
+The Bonds are secured from a senior lien of the Net Revenues of the System and are not secured by state or federal funds.